 As of 2018 and 2019, workers pay 6.2% of their wages toward Social Security, up to a maximum of $128,400 in 2018 and $132,900 in 2019.
 Employers also contribute a payroll tax of 6.2% of each employee’s salary.
 Unfortunately, those who are self-employed have to pay both portions, bringing their payment up to 12.4% of their earned income.

 4. How much will I get?

 Your Social Security benefits are based on your lifetime earnings.
-The formula’s a tad complicated, but basically, the payout amount is calculated by averaging the earnings from your 35 best income-generating years, as noted above.
-The average monthly Social Security payment for retired workers as of July 2017 was $1,368.
-There was a 3% cost of living (COLA) increase for 2017.
+The formula’s a tad complicated, but basically, the amount payout is calculated by averaging the earnings from your 35 best income-generating years, as noted above. $2,861 is the maximum monthly Social Security payment for retired workers as of 2019.

 5. Can I receive Social Security if I still work?